GeneralBots/botbook/src/19-maintenance/security-auditing.md

 ## Reporting Vulnerabilities

-If you discover a security vulnerability in BotServer:
+If you discover a security vulnerability in botserver:

 1. **Do NOT** create a public GitHub issue
 2. Email security@generalbots.ai with details